-H. Why can we not print The Ambassador Bible Commentary?

-F. Paul Harvey Duncanville, Tex.

-theology text (or a course) put on tapes and 0 0 0 My husband and I moved up to Alaska from the Wisconsin area not too long ago Letters from home keep us filled in on a lot of things, but where the letters drop off the WN picks up.
-The first thing we do when we receive our WN is look through the "Wrap-Up" for places and names that we . .
+own time? . . .
+H. Why can we not . . . print . . .
+"The Ambassador Bible Commentary"?
+F. Paul Harvey Duncanville, Te My husband and I moved up to Alaska My husband and I moved up to Alaska from the Wisconsin area not too long ago.
+Letters from home keep us filled in on a lot of things, but where the letters drop off the WN picks up.
+The first thing we do when we receive our WN is look through the 'Wrap-Up" for places and names that we . . .
 It keeps us up to date with what goes on back home.
-We hope there is no great "I'm always watching 'Wrap-Up' for familiar names, and it is a pure delight . . . ' need to strictly edit and limit the "Wrap-Up" section of your wonderful news Up section paper.
-PS: One more good point about the "Wrap-Up" section is the idea potential it can provide for churches worldwide.
-What better place to get ideas than fellow brethren in different areas of the world?
+We hope there is no great "I'm always watching 'Wrap-Up' for familiar names, and it is a pure delight . . .

+need to strictly edit and limit the "Wrap-Up" section of your wonderful news- PS: One more good point about the PS: One more good point about the "Wrap-Up" section is the idea potential it can provide for churches worldwide.
+What better place to get ideas than fellow breth-ren in different areas of the world?
 Linda Roth Soldotna, Alaska

 I feel as Mrs. Joel Robinson of Cambridge, Ohio, feels.
 I do not care for the local church news at all in the paper, as a matter of fact.
-The paper would be best off without it - unless something really outstanding happened.
+The paper would be better off without it - unless something really outstanding happened.
 Thank you for lis-tening to my opinion.
-Mrs. Donald Menton
+Mrs. Donald Menton Aurora, Minn.

-I am interested in what the other I am interested in what the other churches are doing-it gives other areas ideas.
+I am interested in what the other I am interested in what the other churches are doing - it gives other areas ideas.
 However, I do feel that putting names of who did what is only interesting to the people or the church involved.
-If possibly just the events could be printed, without a long list of names, it would help out down a long list of names, it would help cut down a lot.

-Also, sometimes the pictures are not too interesting in that section - so (See LETTERS page 15)

-The Morldwide News RCULATION: 30,000

-The Worldwide News is the official newspa-The Wordwide News is the official newspa-per of the Worldwide Church of God, head-quartered in Pasadena, Calf.
-It is published blweetly, exceptiduring the Church's annual Fall Festival, by Ambassador College, Big Sandy, Tex.
+If possibly just the events could be printed, without a long list of names, it would help cut down a lot.
+Also, sometimes the pictures are not too sting in that section - sh (See LETTERS page 15) The Morldwide News RCULATION: 30,000 The Worldwide News is the official newspa The Worldwide News is the official newspa-per of the Worldwide Church of God, head-quartered in Pasadena, Calif.
+It is published blweeldy, except during the Church's annual Fall Festival, by Ambassador College.
+Big Sandy, Tex.
 Copyright © 1976 Worldwide Church of God, All rights reserved.
-Editor in Chleft: Herbert W. Armstrong Editor.
-Grane.
-Tol American

-Editor: Gamer Ted Armstrong

-Editor: Garner Ted Armstrong

-Managing Editor: John Robinson

-Assistant Managing Editor: Klaus Rothe

-Senior Editor: Dixon Cartwright Jr.: Fea

-tures: Scott Moss, Sherry L. Marsh; Con

-tributing Editor: Les Stocker; Composi

-tion: Shella Dennis

-Circulation: Dean Koeneke, David Bluer, Photography: Tom Hanson, John Wright NOTICE: The Worldwide News cannot be responsible for the return of unsolicited articies and priocigraphia.
+Editor in Chief: Herbert W. Armstrong Editor: Garner Ted Armstrong Managing Editor: John Robinson Assistant Managing Editor: Klaus Rothe; Senior Editor: Dixon Cartwright Jr.; Fee-tures: Scott Moss, Sherry L. Marsh; Con-tributing Editor: Les Stocker; Composi-tion: Sheila Dennis Circulation: Dean Koeneke, David Blue Photography: Tom Hanson, John Wright NOTICE: The Worldwide News cannot be responsible for the return of unsolicited articles and photographs.
+To subscribe in the United States, send subscription donation and Plain Truth label to: The Wordwide Mews, Box 111, Big Sandy, Tex., 75755, All U.S. subscriptions expire and may be renewed June 30.
+To subscribe in July, August or September, send S5: October, November or December, S4; January, February or March, S3; April, May or June, \$2.
+Additional mailing offices: Box 44, Station A, Vancouver, B.C., V6C 2M2, Canada; Box 111, St. Albans, Herts, England; Box 202, Burleigh Heeds, Qlid., 4220, Austráa; Box 2111, Makafi, Rizal, D-708, Prilippinies; Box 2709, Auckland 1, New Zeeland.
+ADDRESS CHANGES: U.S. changes of address are handled automatically with Plain Truth changes of address.
+Do not send changes of address to Big Sandy.
+Secondclass postage paid at Big Sandy, Tex.
+Post-master: Please send Form 3579 to: Worldwide Church of God, Box 111, Pasadena, Calif., 91123.
+E. . . .
+An''increase your vocabulary'' section? . . .